-The new Cocoon Cam baby breathing monitor can track your baby’s breathing while they sleep.
+The Cocoon Cam ($149) baby breathing monitor can track your baby’s breathing while she sleeps.
 It’s one of a whole new generation of high-tech devices that give parents an unprecedented level of information about their babies (See also: Are You a Bad Parent If You Rely On Parenting Tech?
 Short answer: no).

 How Does it Work?

 Unlike competing products, the Cocoon Cam uses computer vision to collect a baby’s vital signs with a motion-detecting video camera that syncs with a smartphone app.
 It tracks the rise and fall of baby’s chest (or back) to monitor breathing patterns.
 The detection works even through a blanket (but, why the blanket?) or when a baby is swaddled.
 You can watch a video of this technology in action here.

 Once the camera is centered in the correct position 4 to 5 feet above the mattress, it scans your baby’s chest movements and translates her breathing pattern to a graph, shown below:

 It also sends you text alerts when your baby falls asleep, wakes up, or begins crying.
 As the company advertises, “You know the moment your baby wakes up, cries, or if anything changes with his breathing patterns.”

 Disclaimer: The Cocoon Cam baby breathing monitor (and other products like it) have not been proven to prevent SIDS.
 In fact, baby breathing monitors are not medical devices, and therefore aren’t subject to the FDA’s approval process.
 There is no evidence that these breathing monitors protect sleeping babies from harm.

 Like a typical HD video monitor, the Cocoon Cam presents you with video and audio coverage of your baby in her crib.
 It has a nice, clear picture as well as optional two-way audio, so you have the option to speak to your baby from another room, Big Brother style.